Aesyius/Cyber-Op-Study-Bank/README.md

 # Usage

 Should work on Linux and Windows.
-Not tested on Mac
+Not tested on Mac.

 ## To run
 1. Open terminal